Josh Meyers (actor)

 Josh Dylan Meyers (/'maɪ.ərz/ MY-ərz; born January 8, 1976) is an American actor and comedian, known for being a cast member of the sketch comedy series MADtv and playing Randy Pearson in the eighth and final season of That '70s Show.
-He is the younger brother of Seth Meyers who was a writer and cast member of Saturday Night Live and later Late Night host.
+He is the younger brother of Seth Meyers who was a writer and cast member of Saturday Night Live and currently hosts Late Night.

 Early life, family and education

 Meyers was born on January 8, 1976, the younger of two sons of Hilary Claire Meyers (née Olson), a French teacher, and Laurence Meyers Jr., who worked in finance.
 Meyers's paternal grandfather was Ashkenazi Jewish, and his other ancestry is Czech–Austrian, Croatian (from his paternal grandmother), Swedish, English, and German.

 Meyers grew up primarily in Bedford, New Hampshire, and attended Manchester High School West in Manchester, New Hampshire.
 He graduated from Northwestern University in Evanston, Illinois.